JohnsonLu3/smartSnake/README.md

-# smartSnake
+# SmartSnake
-smartSnake, traditional snake played by itself with the help of genetic algorithm
+##SmartSnake, traditional snake played by itself using a shallow unsupervised learning Nerual Network.

+---
+Created in processing 3.3.6